Milton Grant: The Milt Grant Show

 In addition, Grant ventured into the record business.
-He founded Punch Records in December 1958, and he was one of the few DJs not to be mentioned in connection with the late-1950s payola scandals in the US.
-Prior to founding Punch, Grant had already made a connection with music.
+He founded Punch Records in December 1958, and he was one of the few DJs not to be mentioned in connection with the late-1950s payola scandals in the U.S. Prior to founding Punch, Grant had already made a connection with music.
 At one of Grant's record hops, Link Wray improvised a song that impressed the audience so much that Grant paid for it to be recorded at a Washington studio.
 Grant got songwriting credit for "Rumble"; Wray told NPR's Fresh Air in 2005, "Milt Grant smelt a dollar".
-Punch also released the regional hit "The Bug" by Jerry Dallman and the Knightcaps—also with a songwriting credit from Grant—which was later featured in the soundtrack to the 1988 film Hairspray.
+Punch also released the regional hit "The Bug" by Jerry Dallman and the Knightcaps—also with a songwriting credit from Grant, though he only bought into the song—which was later featured in the soundtrack to the 1988 film Hairspray.

 WTTG opted to cancel The Milt Grant Show after its April 15, 1961, edition.
 The move disappointed Grant, baffled media experts, and led high schoolers to picket The Washington Post, hoping to draw attention to their cause.
 With his cancellation from television, Grant began airing two weekend afternoon shows aired over Washington stations WPGC, WAVA, WINX, and WEEL, forming the "teen network".
 Shows originated live from such local haunts as recreation halls and amusement parks.
 However, he expressed continued fondness for the time he spent hosting The Milt Grant Show.
 In 1990, when he returned to Washington for a National Archives screening of the only surviving footage of the program, he told the assembled crowd, "It was a very important time of my life.
 We were part of the great new beginning of television and there was just so much energy.
 It made me fall in love with television and all its powers."
 Grant would later note the importance of his disc jockey years in his career as a television station owner: "I learned about the audiences and how to influence them so they respond to what you ask them to do."